 - Visa cardholders also have access to a 24/7 roadside assistance hotline called Roadside Dispatch.
 The helpline is free.
 Service calls cost $69.95 for basic roadside assistance services, including towing (up to five miles), tire changes, jumpstarts, locksmith services, and gas delivery (you have to pay for the fuel itself).

-- MasterCard cardholders get a 24/7 roadside assistance hotline as well; theirs is called the Master RoadAssist Roadside Service.
+- MasterCard cardholders get a 24/7 roadside assistance hotline; theirs is called the Master RoadAssist Roadside Service.
 Fees for getting roadside assistance are “pre-negotiated” by MasterCard and vary based on the type of service provided; your card will be charged automatically.

 Some companies don’t just offer roadside assistance as a perk; it’s one of their primary service lines.
 These companies tend to be more expensive, but they’ve often got a bigger pool of providers or a higher level of service than companies that merely dabble in roadside assistance.